Leap Quantum Cloud Service#

 Support for IDEs#

-D-Wave Leap supports third-party integrated development environments (IDEs) that are compliant with the Development Containers specification.
+The Leap service supports third-party integrated development environments (IDEs) that are compliant with the Development Containers specification.
 Examples of popular, compliant IDEs are cloud-based GitHub Codespaces and locally installed VS Code.

 For more information, see Support for IDEs.